 Find yourself in a financial bind?
 A factoring service might be able to help.

-For companies that find themselves in these situations, a factoring company may be the solution.
+For companies that find themselves in this situation, a factoring company may be the solution.
 Invoice factoring can help a business get a boost of cash quickly, and with less paperwork and restrictions than a bank might require.
-When used wisely, factoring can be the answer you're looking for.

 Editor's note: Looking for information on factoring services?
 Use the questionnaire below and our vendor partners will contact you to provide you with the information you need: